ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/about.md

 - Before coming to Yale, I obtained my Master's degree at [Columbia University](https://www.columbia.edu/), where I was fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://www.tau.ac.il/~tromer/).
 During my Master's study, I also worked part time as a researcher at [Duality Technologies Inc.](https://dualitytech.com/), where I was fortunate to be supervised by Dr. [Yuriy Polyakov](https://ypolyakov.gitlab.io/).
 Before that, I obtained by Bachelor's degree in CS and Math at [UCLA](https://www.ucla.edu/).

-- My main research interests lie in the general area of cryptography, including lattice-based cryptography, blockchain-based cryptographic protocols, and so on.
+- My main research interests lie in the general area of cryptography, including lattice-based cryptography, blockchain-related cryptographic protocols, and so on.

 ## Selected Publications (Reverse Chronological Order)
-The authors of all the publications below are in alphabetical order.
+Authors are in alphabetical order for all the publications below .
 For the full list, please see [my google scholar](https://scholar.google.com/citations?user=hb3VtFUAAAAJ) for the most up-to-date version or [here](https://zeyuthomasliu.github.io/publications/) for a manually kept version.

 ### Published

+- <u>Zeyu Liu</u>, Katerina Sotiraki, Eran Tromer, Yunhao Wang.
+"Snake-eye Resistant PKE from LWE for Oblivious Message Retrieval and Robust Encryption."
+Eurocrypt 2025.

+- Tiantian Gong, <u>Zeyu Liu</u>.
+"Rational Secret Sharing with Competition."
+FC 2025.

 - <u>Zeyu Liu</u>, Yunhao Wang.
-"Relaxed Functional Bootstrapping: A New Perspective on BGV/BFV Bootstrapping."
+"Relaxed Functional Bootstrapping: A New Perspective on BGV and BFV Bootstrapping."
 Asiacrypt 2024.

 - Ben Fisch, Arthur Lazzaretti, <u>Zeyu Liu</u>, Charalampos Papamanthou.
 "ThorPIR: Single Server PIR via Homomorphic Thorp Shuffles."
 CCS 2024.